(Last Updated On: March 24, 2022)

-Write A Letter That You Never Intend To Send
+To Aid Your Recovery: Write A Letter That You Never Intend To Send

-NOTICE: We DO NOT Recommend You Reopen Communications With Your Scammer, This Is For Your Benefit, Not Theirs!
+NOTICE: We DO NOT Recommend You Reopen Communications With Your Scammer

 You Have Things You Want To Say

+Remember, this is about your recovery!
 This is not about their reaction, this is about yours.
-This is about you being able to privately and safely express the terrible feelings of hurt and regret and shameShame Shame is an unpleasant self-conscious emotion typically associated with a negative evaluation of the self; withdrawal motivations; and feelings of distress, exposure, mistrust, powerlessness, and worthlessness. that you feel after being violated in a romance scam.
+This is about you being able to privately and safely express the terrible feelings of hurt and regret and shame that you feel after being violated in a romance scam.
 This is about saying the things that you could never express to them directly, or anyone else for that matter – just between your heart and the words.

 It does not matter how long it is as long as you get everything down that you feel.
-This is not a dialog, this is a one time statement of your pain and the frustration you feel after the scam.
+This is not a dialog, this is a one-time statement of your pain and the frustration you feel after the scam.

 How To Begin

-Just begin in the usal way …
+Just begin in the usual way …

 Dear Scammer,